Daniel-Halls/NFACT/README.md

     - nfact_dr (Dual regression on group matrix)

-as well as two axillary "modules":
+as well as three axillary "modules":

     - nfact_config (creates config files for the pipeline and changing any hyperparameters)

     - nfact_Qc (Creates hitmaps to check for bias in decomposition)

+    - nfact_stats

 and a pipeline wrapper